shapor/limacharlie/README.md

 *Need help?
 Contact other LC users via the Google Group: https://groups.google.com/d/forum/limacharlie* *For more direct enquiries, contact us at limacharlie@refractionpoint.com*

+## What's New
+- New sensor collector detecting thread execution out of known modules.
+- AutoTasking Actor now allows stateless detection modules to automatically task the sensor back with follow-up investigation steps.
+- New "remain_live" command requesting the sensor to remain in constant contact for the next X seconds.
+Useful to maintain live connectivity automatically (using AutoTasking) on sensor where suspicious activity is detected.

 ## Overview
 LIMA CHARLIE is an endpoint security platform.
 It is itself a collection of small projects all working together to become the LC platform.
 LC gives you a cross-platform (Windows, OSX, Linux, Android and iOS) low-level